dianadauksa/weather-report/README.md

  - Get current weather report in respective city;
  - Get 3 day weather forecast in respective city.

 !!!
-To run the project, you will need to register (for free) and create an API key on https://openweathermap.org
+To run the project, you will need to register (for free) and generate an API key on https://openweathermap.org
+    -> provide your API key in constants file as API_KEY